TengMCing/PhD/Thesis/04-chap4.html.md

 #### Auxiliary Computation

-According to @sec-second-paper, in some cases, a residual plot alone may not provide enough information to accurately determine VSS.
-For instance, when the residual plot has significant overlap, the trend and shape of the residual pattern can be difficult to discern.
+As described in @sec-second-paper, in some cases, a residual plot alone may not provide enough information to accurately determine VSS.
+For instance, when the points in the residual plot have significant overlap, the trend and shape of the residual pattern can be difficult to discern.
 Including auxiliary variables, such as the number of observations, as additional inputs to the computer vision model can be beneficial.
 To address this, `autovi` includes internal functions within the checker that automatically detect the number of inputs required by the provided Keras model.
 If multiple inputs are necessary, the checker invokes the `auxiliary()` method to compute these additional inputs.

 The `auxiliary()` method takes a `data.frame` containing fitted values and residuals as input and returns a `data.frame` with five numeric columns.
 These columns represent four scagnostics — "Monotonic", "Sparse", "Striped", and "Splines" — calculated using the `cassowaryr` package, as well as the number of observations.
 This approach is consistent with the training process of the computer vision models described in @sec-second-paper.
 If no `data.frame` is provided, the method will default to retrieving fitted values and residuals by calling `get_fitted_and_resid()`.

 Technically, any Keras-implemented computer vision model can be adapted to accept an image as the primary input and additional variables as secondary inputs by adding a data pre-processing layer before the actual input layer.
-If users wish to override `auxiliary()`, the output should be a `data.frame` with a single row and the number of columns matching the supplied Keras model.
+If users wish to override `auxiliary()`, the output should be a `data.frame` with a single row and the number of columns such that its concatenation matches the number of parameters for the corresponding layer in the supplied Keras model.